armand1m/golinks/README.md

 This is an implementation of Go Links powered by [Next.js](https://nextjs.org/), [GraphQL](http://graphql.org/) through [PostGraphile](https://www.graphile.org/postgraphile/) and [Auth0](https://www.auth0.com).

 In short, Go Links are a type of URL Shorteners.
-You can create an alias that points to an URL and will redirect to user to that URL.
+You can create an alias that points to an URL and will redirect the user to that URL.

 Please check the [Related](#related) section to have a glance on how other companies and universities leverage go links.